AsgNie/RiVIS/ReadMe.md

 # RISC-V ISA Simulator - RiVIS
 This repository contains my work on a RISC-V Instruction Set Architeture simulator, i.e. a program that simulates the execution of RISC-V binary instructions in software.
-The program is developed as the final assignment of the course [02155 - Computer Architecture and Engineering](https://kurser.dtu.dk/course/02155) as taught on the Technical University of Denmark autumn 2025.
+The program is developed partly as the final assignment of the course [02155 - Computer Architecture and Engineering](https://kurser.dtu.dk/course/02155) as taught on the Technical University of Denmark autumn 2025, and partly as an exercise in designing, implementing and managing a reasonably sized software project with a build environment, version control, tests, and continious integration.

-For the assignment specification see [Assignment specification Github](https://github.com/schoeberl/cae-lab/tree/master/finasgmt).
+For the DTU assignment specification see [Assignment specification Github](https://github.com/schoeberl/cae-lab/tree/master/finasgmt).

 ## Requirements